open-contracting/standard_theme/README.md

 This is the Sphinx theme used for the [Open Contracting Standard documentation](https://github.com/open-contracting/standard).
 It is a fork of the Read the Docs Sphinx Theme, the original readme for that can be found at [RTD_THEME_README.rst](/RTD_THEME_README.rst).

 We forked the theme rather than inheriting from it, because Sphinx's Jinja templates only allow one level of overrides.
-By having our own (forked) theme, we can have one theme for all versions of the standard, but make version-specific overrides on the apprpriate branch.
+By having our own (forked) theme, we can have one theme for all versions of the standard, but make version-specific overrides on the appropriate branch.

 ## Setting up the environment